ElBe-Development/discord.py-bot-template/README.md

 ### :warning: The `main` branch is currently not ready for production or usage.
-There will be major changes regarding the bot and the repository with the release of `v1.9.4`.
+There will be major changes regarding the bot and the repository with the release of `v1.0.0`.
+The version before `v1.0.0` have old names and code and will be incompactible with newer ones.
+Please update to `v1.0.0` with it's release.
 # Discord.py bot template
 This is a discord.py bot template.